 Data and Digital are described as two of the big ways that health and care systems can work more effectively together, as well as work in a different way with people.
 Forum Central is influencing this area from a health and care third sector perspective.

 Information & Resources

-Leeds Health and Wellbeing Strategy – a vision for how the city wants people to experience good and fulfilling lives in Leeds, from birth to end of life.
+A vision for how Leeds wants people to experience good and fulfilling lives in Leeds, from birth to end of life.

 Latest Strategic Information